California Home Page Hero Image

 After filing, you must complete a debtor education course.
 This course is different from the initial credit counseling session and must be completed to receive a discharge of debts.
 The course aims to provide you with the skills and knowledge to manage your finances responsibly in the future, ensuring you avoid financial pitfalls post-bankruptcy.

 If all steps are followed correctly, you will receive a discharge of your debts.
 This means you are no longer legally required to pay the debts covered by the bankruptcy.
-A discharge marks the end of the bankruptcy process, but it's just the beginning of your financial recovery.
-Rebuilding your credit and financial stability takes time and discipline, but a fresh start can be a powerful motivator.
+A discharge marks the end of the bankruptcy process for chapter 7.

 Pros and Cons of Filing for Bankruptcy